waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - FLOOR_HOP_RIGHT_LEDGE: A one-way tile that allows jumping over a ledge to the right.
 - FLOOR_HOP_DOWN_LEDGE: A one-way tile that allows jumping over a ledge downwards.
 - FLOOR_HOP_DOWN_OR_RIGHT_LEDGE: A one-way tile that allows jumping over a ledge either down or to the right.
-- HEADBUTT_TREE: An interactable tree that acts as a wall.
-It is impassable.
+- HEADBUTT_TREE: An impassable wall.
+Confirmed by attempting to walk into it.
-- CUT_TREE: A small tree that likely requires the HM Cut to pass.
-Currently acts as a wall.
+- CUT_TREE: Assumed to be an impassable wall until I can test it with the HM Cut.

 ### Puzzle Solutions
 ### Resource Locations